filecoin-project/venus/documentation/en/venus-market-design-roadmap.md

 ## Background

-As the rebranding of filecoin terminology spearheaded by [FIP0018](https://github.com/filecoin-project/FIPs/blob/master/_fips/fip-0018.md) settled, consensus has been reached across communities (developers, providers, ecosystem partners and etc) to push for taking on more storage deals to improve the public perception on the fact that most of the network storages are still commited capacities (CCs).
-Given the above sentiment, design and implementation of droplet module has been put into the spot light.
-A clear long-term roadmap is due for Venus community to dissus and iterate on, also as a means for better communications with filecoin eocsystem in general.
+As the rebranding of filecoin terminology spearheaded by [FIP0018](https://github.com/filecoin-project/FIPs/blob/master/_fips/fip-0018.md) settled, consensus has been reached across communities (developers, providers, ecosystem partners etc) to push for taking on more storage deals to improve the public perception on the fact that most of the network storages are still commited capacities (CCs).
+Given the above sentiment, design and implementation of droplet module have been put into the spotlight.
+A clear long-term roadmap is due for Venus community to discuss and iterate on, also as a means for better communications with filecoin ecosystem in general.

 While Lotus is leading the way of implementing a full-fledged market module according to the [spec](https://spec.filecoin.io/#section-systems.filecoin_markets), Venus has been making much efforts to catch up and closing the gap in regard to [markets](https://github.com/filecoin-project/venus/discussions/4532).
 Right now, Lotus supports a 1-to-1 (client-to-provider) storage and retrieval model where burdens of discoveries are mostly on storage clients and match making services like Estuary.
-Negotiation is a fairly mannual process and does not support much flexibility.
-As venus-team is picking up the reminiscences of the [Filecoin Component Architecture](https://docs.google.com/document/d/1ukPD8j6plLEbbzUjxfo7eCauIrOeC_tqxqYK_ls9xbc/edit#), emergent ways of how market could facilitate the dynamics between storage providers and storage clients are constatntly being intergrated into the long-term vision of Venus filecoin.
+Negotiation is a fairly manual process and does not support much flexibility.
+As venus-team is picking up the reminiscences of the [Filecoin Component Architecture](https://docs.google.com/document/d/1ukPD8j6plLEbbzUjxfo7eCauIrOeC_tqxqYK_ls9xbc/edit#), emergent ways of how market could facilitate the dynamics between storage providers and storage clients are constantly being integrated into the long-term vision of Venus filecoin.

 ## Goals

-Current roadmap for droplet are loosely broken into the following phases.
+Current roadmap for droplet is loosely broken into the following phases.

 ### Phase 1: peer-to-peer model (short-term)